elecomexp/portfolio/databases_sql/README.md

 ## Part I - SQL Murder Mystery Game

-In [this exercise](./murder_in_SQL_city), you will investigate a murder in SQL City.
+In [Part I](./murder_in_sql_city), you will investigate a murder in SQL City.
 Through solving this case, you'll apply SQL concepts and queries.
 The engaging game, created by **Joon Park and Cathy He**, challenges your SQL skills in a fun, interactive way.
 For more details, please visit the official website: [SQL Murder Mystery](http://mystery.knightlab.com).

 ### Structure